 As outlined above, packages of these options will need to vary between different localities, be combined with behaviourchange policies and reflect the needs of different types of users.
-Wider reforms to the transport system will also need to support this package.
+Wider reforms to the transport system will also need to support them.
 However, what this shows is that meaningful levels of modal shift can be achieved with the right policy interventions.

-For example, combining increased investment in bus services with a £2 fare cap and congestion charging in urban local authorities could achieve three quarters of the modal shift needed to support the delivery the delivery of Net Zero in England.
+For example, combining increased investment in bus services with a £2 fare cap and congestion charging in urban local authorities could achieve almost three quarters of the modal shift needed to support the delivery of Net Zero.

-Figure 2: Impact of example package of policies on modal shift
+Figure 2: Impact of example package of policies on modal shift in Scotland

 It is also important to consider that this would be achieved without generalised increases in the cost of motoring, which would be concentrated on congested urban areas, and in a context of improved bus networks that would reduce the need to drive in these places.
-Additionally, this package does not include wider changes to our planning system that liberate urban and rural communities from car dependency (by ensuring, for instance, that housing and infrastructure is designed for active and public transport mobility as the default option, rather than private transport options as the norm).
-If implemented, these would contribute to closing the remaining gap and help deliver modal shift quickly and cheaply.
+Additionally, this package does not include wider changes to our planning system that liberate urban and rural communities from car dependency (by ensuring, for instance, that housing and infrastructure is designed for active and public transport mobility as the default option, rather than private transport options as the norm), which if implemented would contribute to closing the remaining gap and help deliver modal shift more rapidly.

-As a result, with no other changes to wider transport systems, the rise in the general cost of motoring needed to achieve the modal shift required to support Net Zero would be just 39% by 2050 - one quarter of the level it would have been under the current policy trajectory.
+As a result, with no other changes to wider transport systems, the rise in the general cost of motoring needed to achieve the modal shift required to support Net Zero would be just 45% by 2050 - one third of the level it would have been under the current policy trajectory.

 The example package would also be delivered with a net revenue gain to the Exchequer.
-Under the most ambitious congestion charging option, the net revenue from the package would amount to around £15bn per year on average.
-This could be invested in further modal shift polices, other environmental interventions or, in the context of declining tax bases in other places (e.g., Fuel Duty), provide a much needed boost to the Exchequer.
+Under the most ambitious congestion charging option, the net revenue from the package would amount to around £17bn per year on average across Great Britain, over £900m of which would derive from Scotland.
+Depending on the policy options chosen, this would also benefit Scottish Government finances through the Barnett formula.